-2.2 Plan the Test
+5.2 Plan the Test

 When you are executing a plan for your application that will undergo testing, there are a few serious aspects that need to be kept in mind before implementation.
-You need to develop a strategy in order to proceed ahead in this process.
+You need to develop a test strategy in order to proceed ahead in this QA process.

 The expectations from the testers are to develop a test strategy that not only allows them to test the software more thoroughly but also gives all stakeholders confidence in the product’s quality.
 The most important component of this phase is to develop a plan.
 During implementation, the developing software product should be error-free, long-lasting, and well-liked by its customers.

-2.3 Design Test Cases
+5.3 Design Test Cases

 The next step is to design the test cases.
 QA experts will create test cases and checklists that cover software requirements at this level.
 Each of these test cases will provide the circumstances, test data, and test methods required to validate specific functionality as well as the desired test outcome.
-Test engineers may begin test design operations with a certain amount of data in order to establish acquaintance with an application and come up with the best strategy to test design.
+Test engineers may begin test design operations with a certain amount of data in order to establish acquaintance with an application and come up with the best testing strategy to test design.
 Team members can write test documentation during this phase to ensure the test planning goes in the right direction.
-The QA team members can define quality metrics here.
+The QA team members can define software quality metrics here.

 The quality assurance process ensures to meet all the needs and perform all the required tests.
 This can have two types of testing- Manual Testing and Automated Testing.

-2.4 Run Test Cases and Report Bugs
+5.4 Run Test Cases and Report Bugs

 In this process, developers perform Unit tests at the beginning of the testing process.
 There is a bug tracking system designed by a QA engineer for each test case execution.
 This will streamline the bugs management and tracing will get easier.
 This will allow users to apply tests in each section and the end results received will manage the overall quality control of your apps.

 Once every team member has performed their respective test programs, rerun the test cases to double-check if all the tests bring the expected outcome or not.
 If not, report the bugs and resolve them.

 The QA team will then conduct testing at the API and UI levels.
-You can carry out manual testing in line with test cases with readily available specifications.
+You can carry out manual testing process in line with test cases with readily available specifications.
 All the discovered flaws will go through exploratory testing and get into a defect tracking system.
-Additionally, test automation engineers may run test scripts and create reports using an automated test framework like Selenium or Appium.
+Additionally, test automation engineers may run test scripts and create test reports using an automated test framework like Selenium or Appium.

-2.5 Perform Regression Testing
+5.5 Perform Regression Testing